A $25K vs. $100K Wellness Room | Luxury Wellness Suite

 That is why it helps to start with the experience you want, then work backward into the budget and technologies that support it.

 This article is for informational purposes only.
-Pricing varies by vendor, installation, room size, and final configuration.
+Pricing varies by vendor, installation, room size, finishes, and final configuration.